 Previous classes have partnered with Community Legal Services in East Palo Alto, Faith in Action, Tenderloin Neighborhood Development Corporation, and People Acting in Community Together.
 Projects have ranged from policy briefs to support for a social media campaign to the production of videos and website construction.

 Projects in Spring 2016 included a collaboration with Community Legal Services in East Palo Alto exploring case studies of communities facing displacement pressures; a project with Faith in Action to create a social media strategy and Facebook page to support a signature campaign for rent stabilization; and a qualitative study of Tenderloin residents' experiences of displacement in conjunction with the Tenderloin Neighborhood Development Corporation.

-Projects in Spring 2018 included the creation of Renters of Silicon Valley, a compilation of narratives about housing affordability and commuting by Stanford staff members, as well as videos created for the Mountain View Tenants Coalition (a CLSEPA client).
+Projects in Spring 2018 included the creation of Renters of Silicon Valley, a compilation of narratives about housing affordability and commuting by Stanford staff members, as well as videos created for the Mountain View Tenants Coalition (a CLSEPA client) and Measure V.